Bryan Reynolds Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.7 K/9 to lead MLB.

-- The Twins' 3.91 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.89).

-- Twins pitchers combine to surrender 144 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Twins pitchers combine to give up 144 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The right-hander's last appearance came on Saturday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up four hits.
+- In his last appearance on Sunday, the right-hander tossed six scoreless innings against the Philadelphia Phillies while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.